Welcome to the 2017/2018 season!

 If you are new to the program or have questions, many are answered on our FAQ.
 Click Here for the FAQ

-Registration opened September 15, 2016.
+Registration will open October 1, 2017.
 Please register early as the program will fill up quickly.

 Registration for Jackrabbits is part of the general LHNS registration which is done online at Zone4.ca.
 You will be contacted by your group leader prior to the first session.